-"/home/mhein/soft/lndrs/data/ngc4151/param.conf" and a raw data file the name
+"/home/mhein/soft/lndrs/data/ngc4151/param.conf" and a raw data file called

-"/home/mhein/soft/lndrs/data/ngc4151/raw_200101227T204710.fits", that file is stored simply as "raw_200101227T204710.fits", since the complete directory path of the raw file is identical with the directory path of the parameter file.
+"/home/mhein/soft/lndrs/data/ngc4151/raw_200101227T204710.fits", the raw data file is stored simply as "raw_200101227T204710.fits", because the complete directory path of the raw file is identical to the directory path of the parameter file.

-During loading of a parameter file, that relative name is converted into an absolute name, and during storing, the absolute name is converted into a relative name.
-This method allows a complete directory content, including the data files and the parameter file, to be moved to a different location without jeopardizing the use of the parameter file.
+The relative name of a data file is converted into an absolute name while loading; while storing, the absolute name is converted into a relative name.
+This method allows the complete directory content, including the data files and the parameter file, to be moved to a different location without jeopardizing the use of the parameter file.